arendst/Tasmota/README.md

 **Do not connect AC power during the flash cable connection**.

 Verify and upload an OTA image to your web server with option ```Upload Using: OTA_upload```.

+Since version 1.0.26 you also may use sonoffs web server and upload the file directly.

 Enable debug messages by selecting option Tools Debug Port: Serial.
 ## Usage